block42-blockchain-company/thornode-telegram-bot/README.md

 Open `variables.env` file and set
 - `TELEGRAM_BOT_TOKEN` to your Telegram Bot Token obtained from BotFather.
 - `THORCHAIN_NODE_IP` to any IP you want to monitor.
 Leave `THORCHAIN_NODE_IP=localhost` to monitor your own local Node.
+- `ADMIN_USER_IDS` to a list of Telegram User IDs that are permissioned to access the Admin Area.

-If you don't know any IP, set `THORCHAIN_NODE_IP` to a seed node IP from https://testnet-seed.thorchain.info .
+If you don't know any ThorNode IP, set `THORCHAIN_NODE_IP` to a seed node IP from https://testnet-seed.thorchain.info .

 Install `docker` and `docker-compose` and run: